ibm-cloud-docs/satellite/disconnected-use.md

 # Disconnected use for Satellite components
 {: #disconnected-use}

 Certain features of {{site.data.keyword.satellitelong}} can be used while disconnected temporarily.
-See the following FAQs to understand the disconnected use for these components.
 {: shortdesc}

 ## Understanding disconnected usage